Parliamentary.ai

 Groups Affected

-- Health and social care staff in England: Will be required to undertake mandatory training, potentially impacting their workload and requiring additional time commitment.
+• Health and social care staff in England: They will be required to undertake mandatory training, potentially affecting their workload and requiring additional time commitments.

 Powered by nyModel